MadisonMadi/Staff-Helper/README.md

   - You can identify you armor pieces with '/identifier' (Sailor Rank) it goes from 1% to 100%, and it's recommended to only forge pieces with 90%+

+- /staffhelp instances ➜ Instance Message
+  - If you can't find someone, make sure you're in the same '/instance'.

 - /staffhelp lightningstorm ➜ Lightning Storm Message
   - A lightning storm has a 1 in 5 chance to appear and has a 1 in 250 chance for a lightning bottle while fishing.